 A classic Darwinian ecological hypothesis holds up -- with a twist.
 New research shows that a long-held hypothesis about the factors that govern species ranges largely holds true, but may be the result of a previously underappreciated ecological mechanism.
 Source 1t.

-A pause from Charles Darwin Darwin's Theory to share philosophy from the past:
+We rest Charles Darwin Darwin's Theory to share interesting fact from past years:

-Today is: 17th July (GMT), in history on the 17th of July, 1973 AD the following event happened:
+Today is: 20th October (GMT), in history on the 20th of October, 1968 AD the following birth happened: